Jeju Olle Trail: Signage and accessibility

 The blue arrows, which can be found on the ground, stone walls, and utility poles, guide hikers.
 Orange arrows indicate the reverse direction of the trail.
 These arrows serve as crucial markers to ensure that hikers can find their way along sometimes forested or confusing sections of the trail.

 Signposts are strategically placed in potentially hazardous areas or at temporary detour points along routes.
 Details include the detour route, a map, total time required, and distance.
 Detours are marked with two orange stripes to ensure that hikers can easily identify these alternative routes and stay on track.

-The starting point of the wheelchair accessible area is marked with an 'S' on the ganse's saddle, while the finishing point is marked with an 'F'.
-To help wheelchair users navigate the trail, wheelchair stickers are placed on the blue arrows indicating forward directions (in a clockwise direction).
-At present, Olle trails 1, 4, 5, 6, 8, 10, 10–1, 12, 14, and 17 have wheelchair accessible sections.
+The starting point of the wheelchair-accessible area is marked with an 'S' on the ganses saddle, while the finishing point is marked with an 'F'.
+To help wheelchair users navigate the trail, wheelchair stickers are placed on the blue arrows, indicating forward direction (in a clockwise direction).
+At present, Olle trails 1, 4, 5, 6, 8, 10, 10-1, 12, 14, and 17 have wheelchair-accessible sections.

 The starting and finishing points of each route are marked by sign-stones crafted from native basalt.
 At these points, hikers can find maps and course information for each route.

-At the starting points, midpoints, and finishing points of each route, hikers will find a ganse-shaped stamp station.
-There is a stamp for each route that has a unique symbol.
+At the starting points, midpoints, and finishing points of each route are ganse-shaped stamp stations, where a stamp for each route, with a unique symbol, can be found.
 The head of the stamp post contains a stamp of each route and ink.
-A finisher's certificate and a medal are given to hikers who collect all three stamps for each route in their Jeju Olle Passport.
-If they miss up to three mid-course stamps out of 27 courses, they are still eligible for a certificate of completion.
+A finisher's certificate and a medal are given to hikers who collect all three stamps for each route in their Jeju Olle passport.
+If up to three mid-course stamps out of the 27 courses are missed, a hiker is still eligible for a certificate of completion.

 Jeju Olle passport

-The Jeju Olle Passport is a pocket-sized document with route information, maps, and space to collect stamp station ink stamps for every trail.
-Hikers who collect all (or most) of these stamps may be eligible for an official Certificate of Completion.
-Special discounts at participating landmarks, shops, cafes and restaurants are also made available to passport holders.
+The Jeju Olle passport is a pocket-sized document with route information, maps, and space to collect stamps for each trail.
+Hikers who collect all (or most) of these stamps may be eligible for an official certificate of completion.

-Any passport holder is eligible for special discounts at accommodations, restaurants, cafes, transportation, and some entrance fees to Jeju landmarks, such as the island's only aquarium, the Jeju Folk Village Museum, the World Automobile Museum, and ferry and rental car discounts.
-The discounts are offered for the convenience of hikers and to help the local economy.
+Passport holders are eligible for special discounts at accommodations, restaurants, cafes, transportation, and some entrance fees to Jeju landmarks, such as the island's only aquarium, the Jeju Folk Village Museum, the World Automobile Museum, and ferry and rental car discounts.
+The discounts are offered for the convenience of hikers and to support the local economy.